Education Siding

 Engineered for Strength

 Composite wood siding is made from resins and wood fibers, which offer better moisture resistance and durability than solid wood.
 It’s also less prone to warping and cracking.
+Some engineered wood products carry impact resistance ratings and are approved for use in high-wind coastal markets.

 Lower Maintenance